walkthru/next/walkthru/walkthru-intro/highlighting.md

 center: 4
 ---

-One of the most useful features of Walkthru is the ability to highlight specific parts of the code.
+One of the most useful features of Walkthru is the ability to highlight specific lines of a code file.

 To do this, set the `focus` property in the frontmatter and indicate the lines to highlight.